-Over the summer, the City will be completing routine maintenance on the property, in addition to demolishing the home and accessory structures which are in a state of disrepair.
-The demolition work will require a minimal amount of tree pruning to reduce impacts from demolition activities.
-It is anticipated that this work will take place from mid-June through August.
+Over the summer, the City completed routine maintenance on the property, in addition to demolishing the home and accessory structures which were in a state of disrepair.
+The demolition work required a minimal amount of tree pruning to reduce impacts from demolition activities.

 There are no other planning efforts or improvements budgeted for at this time.

 In fall 2018, the City purchased 9 acres of land at the northeast corner of 218th Avenue SE and SE 8th St to be known as Beaton Hill Park.
 The property provides flat, open areas as well as forested areas populated by mature evergreens.
 The first step will be to complete a master plan for the park.
 Funds for a master plan have not yet been allocated in the Parks Capital Improvement Plan (CIP) budget.
 Stay tuned for more updates on the progress of this new park property!

 This property has been in the Beaton family since 1923, beginning with Angus and Helen Beaton.
 Their son, John, purchased the property in 1951 and relocated his family from Morton, Washington to present-day Sammamish.
 John and his wife Corinne had three children: Jim, Darlene, and Dave.

 The family utilized their property as farmland to grow fruits, vegetables, and hay.
 The land was home to cattle, rabbits, geese, and pigs.
 If you drove by this area before 2018, you may have seen cows grazing the expansive landscape.